 Part time: study options are available

 Classes take place on evenings and occasional weekends.
-Every subject starts with a one weekend intensive in Lilydale from 9am-4pm, followed by 4 Tuesday evening tutorials from 6pm-9 pm for the next three weeks in either Elgar or Lilydale campus, or potentially via the live virtual classroom, depending which is your preference.
+Every subject starts with one weekend intensive in Lilydale campus only from 9am-4pm, followed by 4 Tuesday evening tutorials from 6pm-9 pm for the next three weeks in either Elgar or Lilydale campus, or potentially via the live virtual classroom, depending which is your preference.
 Approximately 5 hours of online tutorial tasks need to be completed at a time that suits you.
-Additionally, there are eight Saturday practical workshops in Lilydale from 9am-4pm scheduled throughout the year to assist you to transform theory into practical application.
+Additionally, there are eight Saturday practical workshops in Lilydale campus only from 9am-4pm scheduled throughout the year to assist you to transform theory into practical application.